 Based on your preferences, you can pick a farmhouse sign that has any type of quote.
 For example, the quote could be inspirational, welcoming, philosophical, religious, or even humorous.

-Farmhouse signs tend to have a wooden frame.
+Farmhouse signs tend to have a wooden frame (but some come with metal).
 Both the quote and the frame may be easily created at home.

 How to Make a DIY Farmhouse Wood Sign